coreruleset/documentation/content/concepts/false_positives_tuning.md

     quadrant-4 False Positive
 ```

-Let's begin with describing a perfect world.
-In theory, CRS should _allow all valid requests_.
-This can be seen above as `Business as usual`.
-Also, CRS should only block attacks.
-This is a `True Positive` match, and when this happens CRS is doing its job.
+In an ideal setting, CRS would _allow all valid requests_ and _block all real attacks_.
+These two scenarios are depicted in the image as `Business as usual` and `True positive`.

-Two additional scenarios exist.
-It is possible that *genuine* transactions may cause some CRS rules to match in error, if the transactions happen to match one of the generic attack behaviors or patterns that are being detected.
-Such a match is referred to as a `False Positive`, or false alarm.
-The worse case is when there is a real attack, and CRS is not able to detect it.
-This is known as a `False Negative`.
+In reality, no system is ideal and CRS will sometimes _block a valid request_ (`False Positive`) or _allow a real attack_ (`False Negative`).
+Obviously, false negatives are the worse of the two because of the potential repercussions of a successful intrusion.

 False positives are particularly likely to happen when operating at higher [paranoia levels]({{% ref "paranoia_levels" %}} "Page describing paranoia levels.").
-While paranoia level 1 is designed to cause few, ideally zero, false positives, higher paranoia levels are increasingly likely to cause false positives.
+While paranoia level 1 is designed to cause few false positives, higher paranoia levels are increasingly likely to cause false positives.
 Each successive paranoia level introduces additional rules, with *higher* paranoia levels adding *more aggressive* rules.
-As such, the higher the paranoia level is the more likely it is that false positives will occur.
-There is a natural relation between trying to get zero _false negatives_ and the increase of _false positives_.
-That is the cost of the higher security provided by higher paranoia levels: the additional time it takes to tune away the increasing number of false positives, while trying to have less _false negatives_.
+As such, the higher the paranoia level is, the more likely it is that false positives will occur, and the more time must be invested to tune CRS to reduce false positives.
+There is no value to a system with a high paranoia level that produces many false positives, as it will likely be unusable by benign clients.

 ### Example False Positive